meatball133/crystal/exercises/concept-wip/wellingtons-weather-station/.docs/instructions.md

 The weather station wants you to implement a method that converts a temperature from Celsius to Fahrenheit.

-Implement the `to_fahrenheit` method that takes an argument `celsius` and returns the temperature in Fahrenheit as an integer by multiplying the given `celsius` value by 1.8 and adding 32 and then rounding the result.
+Implement the `to_fahrenheit` method that takes an argument `celsius` and returns the temperature in Fahrenheit as an integer by multiplying the given `celsius` value by 1.8 and adding 32 and then rounding the result to a whole number.

 ```crystal
 Temperature.to_fahrenheit(10)